projectcalico/calico/docs/source/l2-interconnectFabric.rst

    Ethernet fabric, period.
 In fact, the only broadcast traffic that should be seen in the Ethernet fabric is the ARPs of the compute servers locating each other.
-If the traffic pattern is fairly consistent, the steady--state ARP rate should be almost zero.
+If the traffic pattern is fairly consistent, the steady-state ARP rate should be almost zero.
 Even in a pathological case, the ARP rate should be well within normal accepted boundaries.